skaderli/WaveBreaking/README.rst

 Credits
 -------

-* The installation giude above is to some extend based on the `ConTrack - Contour Tracking <https://github.com/steidani/ConTrack>`_ tool developed by `Daniel Steinfeld <https://github.com/steidani>`_.
+* The installation guide is to some extend based on the `ConTrack - Contour Tracking <https://github.com/steidani/ConTrack>`_ tool developed by `Daniel Steinfeld <https://github.com/steidani>`_.

 * This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.